Why does Nespresso taste burnt, bitter or bad?

 Why does my Nespresso taste bad after descaling?

-If your coffee is tasting bad after a descaling cycle, then there is a chance that you haven’t descaled your machine properly or you have missed some steps during descaling.
+If your coffee is tasting bad after a descaling cycle, then there is a chance that you haven’t descaled your machine properly or you might have missed the rinsing cycle after the descaling cycle.

 Leave a Comment